 Some illnesses are highly contagious.
-Head Start will have communicable diseases just like all public places.
+IVEDC Head Start will have communicable diseases just like all public places.
 Germs can be spread between two children playing with blocks just as they are passed on shopping cart handles, library books, or at the playground or park.
 There are also communicable conditions, such as head lice, ringworm and scabies.
 These conditions are not diseases, but they are and can easily spread from one person to another.
-If your child is diagnosed with a communicable disease or condition please keep him/her home until it is no longer, and notify your Head Start Center.
+If your child is diagnosed with a communicable disease or condition please keep him/her home until the child is no longer contagious, and notify your Head Start Center.
 This will help your child recover more quickly and prevent other children and families from getting sick.
+We are required to report any communicable illnesses to the local health department.